Strengthening our culture and relationships

 Committed to improvement

 Devon sets annual corporate safety goals to focus our efforts to improve performance.
-Our emphasis is on preventing serious injuries and fatalities (SIFs) so our employees and contractors can return home safely every day.
+Our emphasis is on preventing serious injuries and fatalities (SIF) so our employees and contractors can return home safely every day.

 We also review SIFs where no one was injured (potential or near miss) and industry SIFs to better understand trends, mitigations and best practices.
 As a founding participant in the Onshore Safety Alliance (OSA), Devon committed to support the OSA guiding principles, industry sharing and learning, and to carry out a Life Saving Actions program, risk assessments, incident investigations and other safety actions.
+In addition, we collaborate with a variety of peer groups to study near misses, and identify preventive measures to help improve safety throughout our industry.

-2024 corporate safety goals
+2025 corporate safety goals

-Devon’s 2024 corporate safety goals continue our mission to protect the lives of our employees, contractors and communities.
+Devon’s 2025 corporate safety goals continue our mission to protect the lives of our employees, contractors and communities.
 Based on our underlying metrics, the goals are weighted toward year-over-year improvement in our SIF rate, and demonstrate our level of commitment to safety and to delivering a superior safety culture.

 Guided by our values to always do what’s right, support each other and proactively manage risk, we continue to empower the entire Devon team with the culture, tools and processes to work safely.